MSCI-245-S20/MySQL-What_is_a_database/.guides/content/MySQL-server-and-client-e09f.md

+These database assignments on Codio make use of the MySQL database.
+When we work on Ruby on Rails later in the term, we will use Postgresql, which is another database.
+For the most part, it is hard to tell the databases apart because both support SQL, but there can be small differences for parts of a database where there is not a standard such as SQL.
+Almost everything you learn working with MySQL is transferable to other SQL databases.

 The MySQL server is used to __persist the data__ (store the data) and provide a query interface for it (SQL).

 The MySQL client's purpose is to __allow you to use that query interface__ with SQL commands.